How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 Purple power is a type of cleaner degreaser that is effective on a wide range of surfaces.
 If diluted correctly (in a 1:10 ratio with water), you can even use it in an ultrasonic cleaner as a substitute for a simple green cleaner.

-Other than purple power, you can also use cleaning solutions such as Pine-Sol or Dawn.
-Add an ounce or two with water in a sonic tank bath, and you are good to go.
+Other than purple power, you can also use cleaning solutions such as Mean Green, Pine-Sol, or Dawn.